An ultimate three week self-drive journey of Costa Rica's most popular regions

 The staff are extremely friendly and always on hand to help you with any queries or to organise trips.

-The lodge has 56 wood-panelled rooms, with en-suite bathroom, ceiling fan and safe.
+The lodge has 56 wood-panelled rooms, each with en-suite bathroom, ceiling fan and safe.
 The windows are all screened so you can sleep with open windows to let the air in and to listen to the sounds of the rainforest at night.
 The porch has a hammock and a seating area.

 How do I go about booking my holiday to Costa Rica with Archipelago Choice?

-We offer two options, either book one of our Best of Holidays as they are on the website.
-Alternatively, many people choose the bespoke approach where we have an insightful conversation and create a personalised itinerary that gives you the unique holiday experience you’re looking for.
+You can either book one of our Best of Holidays directly as they appear on our website, or choose the bespoke approach as most clients do, where we have an insightful conversation and create a personalised itinerary that will give you the unique holiday experience you’re looking for.

 How far in advance should I book my trip to Costa Rica?